Azure/azure-sdk-for-js/sdk/appconfiguration/app-configuration/README.md

 * [`setReadOnlySample.ts`](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/appconfiguration/app-configuration/samples/setReadOnlySample.ts) - marking settings as read-only to prevent modification
 * [`getSettingOnlyIfChanged.ts`](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/appconfiguration/app-configuration/samples/getSettingOnlyIfChanged.ts) - get a setting only if it changed from the last time you got it

-View more samples on [GitHub](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/appconfiguration/app-configuration/samples)
+View all samples in [the samples folder](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/appconfiguration/app-configuration/samples)

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit <https://cla.microsoft.com.>
+For details, visit https://cla.microsoft.com.

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions provided by the bot.
 You will only need to do this once across all repos using our CLA.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 If you'd like to contribute to this library, please read the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md) to learn more about how to build and test the code.